bilgincoskun/brogue-android-port/README.md

 * Monospace

+Additionally:

-* Animated tiles must be placed such that the offset between the first frame and the second one must be 256
+* If the font have animated tiles then the offset between the first frame and the second one should be 256

+* the font should define a boundary box in glyph 139 for full tiles